ratnakar-asara/Fabric_SampleWebApp/new-readme.md

 Once you have completed the above setup, you will be provisioned a local network with following configuration:

-* 2 ca Orgs
+* 2 CAs
 * A solo orderer
 * 4 peers (2 peers per Org)

-#### Artifacts:
+#### Artifacts
-* Crypto material (Org Certs) has been generated using cryptogen tool from fabric and mounted to all peers, orderer and CA org containers.
+* Crypto material has been generated using the cryptogen tool from fabric and mounted to all peers, the orderering node and CA org containers.
-* An Orderer genesis block, channel configuration transaction has been pre generated using configtxgen tool and placed them under artifacts folder.
+* An Orderer genesis block (orderer.block) and channel configuration transaction (mychannel.tx) has been pre generated using the configtxgen tool and placed within the artifacts folder.

 ### Running the sample program